lextoumbourou/notes/content/recursive-postgres-queries.md

 Armed with that knowledge, we can head back to the original problem.

-irstly let's create the table to represent that data relationship:
+Firstly let's create the table to represent that data relationship:

 ```
 CREATE TABLE category (